Small Business Development

 - The equity in the business which is applying for the LDB status.

-- The firm must be LBD certified by the Authority in order to compete for LDB direct procurement opportunities and/or be counted as an LDB subcontractor for larger firms.
+The firm must be LBD certified by the Greater Orlando Aviation Authority in order to compete for LDB direct procurement opportunities and/or be counted as an LDB for larger firms.

-- Does the owner have a disability ranking of at least thirty percent (30%)?
+- The qualifying owner has an active duty service related disability with a ranking of at least thirty percent (30%).

-- Is your firm domiciled in the 7 county area of Brevard, Lake, Orange, Osceola, Polk, Seminole, Volusia?
+- The firm is domiciled in one of seven counties to include: Brevard, Lake, Orange, Osceola, Polk, Seminole and Volusia.

 All completed documents should be mailed to: